hank1224/db-query-skillset/README.md

 3. Ensure your permissions are enabled in `Permissions & events` >
 - `Account Permissions` > `Copilot Chat` > `Access: Read Only`
 4. Ensure you install your application at (`https://github.com/apps/<app_name>`)
-5. Now if you go to `https://github.com/copilot` you can `@` your agent using the name of your application.
+5. Now if you go to `https://github.com/copilot` you can `@` your skillset extension using the name of your app.

 ## What can the bot do?